 Please note that during Covid-19 there are new arrangements in place for the receipt of Applications for Certificate of Authorisation.
 The application documents should be sent to the Agency via file transfer by emailing firstname.lastname@example.org

 Two hard copies and two CD-ROM disks with the application documents, as per pre-Covid-19 arrangements, will be requested to be submitted to the Agency once the new Covid-19 arrangements have been lifted.

 Please note that the size of each electronic document on the two CD-ROM disks shall not exceed 10MB.
 Also, each electronic document should be in .pdf searchable format.

-The two hard copies and the two CD-ROM disks shall be forwarded to Environmental Licensing Programme, Office of Environmental Sustainability, Environmental Protection Agency, PO Box 3000, Johnstown Castle Estate, County Wexford.
+The two hard copies and the two CD-ROM disks shall be forwarded to Circular Economy Programme, Office of Environmental Sustainability, Environmental Protection Agency, PO Box 3000, Johnstown Castle Estate, County Wexford.